 | Mineral-hosted biomass

+Scanning electron micrographs of biofilms reveal high variation in cell morphologies and densities.

-Overall, communities from DeMMO1 had the highest cell densities, and of these, the highest were in parallel control experiments.
-Of the minerals, pyrolusite had the highest cell densities, whereas the lowest cell densities were observed on calcite and muscovite.
-Generally, cell densities were higher on minerals than on internal controls, with exceptions being in DeMMO1 communities on pyrite and magnetite.
+Scanning electron micrographs of biofilms reveal high variation in cell densities and morphologies.
+Generally, biofilm cell densities are 3-4 orders of magnitude greater than in fluid communities, and cell densities mineral-hosted biofilms are similar or lower than biofilms on inert controls on average (Figure 8).
+Overall, the highest cell densities were observed in D1 communities, and of these, the highest were in parallel control experiments.
+Of the minerals, the highest cell densities were observed on pyrolusite, whereas the lowest cell densities were observed on calcite and muscovite.
+Generally, cell densities were higher on minerals than on internal controls, with exceptions being in D1 communities on pyrite and magnetite.